Side Effects of Lung Cancer Treatment Could Be Fewer

 The approval of Pembrolizumab by the European Commission puts us at the starting line of an exciting journey.
 A race in which we, at last, have a chance of winning.

 Living without giving up your dignity is always a victory.

-We recommend reading: Studies Link Depression to Cancer
+We recommend reading: Studies Found Links Between Depression and Cancer

 Aware of this, oncologists continue to focus their efforts on taking the next step.
 They know better than anyone that, in matters of medicine and science, the last word is never said.

-In fact, we have reached this point today because scientists haven’t given up and because they haven’t accepted what is established as fixed.
+In fact, medicine has reached this point because scientists haven’t given up and because they haven’t accepted what is established as fixed.